 Foreign judgments in Malta are regulated by the Code of Organization and Civil Procedure and the EU legislation on the recognition and enforcement of foreign judgments, Regulation (EC) 44/2001, also known as the Brussels Regulation.
 Foreign judgments are recognized and enforced in Malta in both civil and commercial matters.
 If you need help to understand the procedure of acceptance of foreign judgments, please get in touch with our lawyers in Malta.

 The provisions of the Code of Organization on foreign judgments in Malta

 The Maltese Code of Organization and Civil Procedure is based on the British Judgments or Reciprocal Enforcement Act in the United Kingdom.
 The Civil Code in Malta states that, in cases of foreign judgments, the regulations of the European Union will prevail.
-Foreign judgments will not be recognized and enforced by the Maltese courts, if they fall out of the European Regulations’ scope or they fail to meet the Regulations’ provisions.
+Foreign judgments will not be recognized and enforced by the Maltese courts if they fall out of the European Regulations’ scope or they fail to meet the Regulations’ provisions.

-According to the Reciprocal Enforcement Act, foreign rulings will be enforced in Malta if they were delivered by a competent court in the country the trial had taken place and the matter was already judged by Maltese courts in the same way.
+According to the Reciprocal Enforcement Act, foreign rulings will be enforced in Malta if they were delivered by a competent court in the country where the trial had taken place and the matter was already judged by Maltese courts in the same way.
 The enforcement of a foreign judgment will be made only if an application for the enforcement of the judgment will be submitted.
 This provision from Chapter 12 of the Laws of Malta applies to judgments issued by courts in non-EU member states.

 The provisions of the Brussels Regulation on foreign judgments in Malta